mrneatly/valify/README.md

 }
 ```

-You can get an error message for a single attribute:
+You can also get an error message for a single attribute:

 ```php
 $errorMsgForUserAttr = $validator->getError('username');